shishuo16/RefRGim/README.md

 export HGImp_PATH="(Absolute_path_HGImp_located_in)/HGImp/"
 source ~/.bashrc
 ```
 ## Running
-HGImp takes standard vcf file ([VCFv4.2 format](https://samtools.github.io/hts-specs/VCFv4.2.pdf)) and a prefix as inputs and output the population identification results of input individuals, the probabilities of each population class of individuals belonged to, retrained convolutional neural network, and convolutional neural network architecture:
+HGImp takes standard vcf file ([VCFv4.2 format](https://samtools.github.io/hts-specs/VCFv4.2.pdf)) and a prefix as inputs and output the population identification results of input individuals, the probabilities of each population class of individuals belonged to, retrained convolutional neural network, and convolutional neural network retraining info.
+### Demo
 ```
-python3 $HGImp_PATH/HGImp.py example/test.vcf example/test.out
+python3 ${HGImp_PATH}/HGImp.py example/test.vcf example/test.out
 ```
 ### Outputs
 - test.out.populations
     - individual classification result: individual name, population class, and super population class
 - test.out.population.probs
     - probability matrix of individuals and 26 populations
+- test.out_net
+    - directory that saves the retrained weights and parameters for the model.
+- test.out_training_info
+    - directory that saves the weights, biases, and loss function in each iteration, which can be display using tensorboard to see the